Our Coronavirus Response

 - 17,000 stimulus payments cashed for non-Key clients free of charge

-- 69,000 loans processed through three rounds of PPP, totaling $11.2 billion in critical funding for businesses
+- Processed approximately 70,000 SBA-approved PPP loans, totaling $11 billion in critical funding for businesses

-- ~24% of loans went to low- to moderate-income businesses
+- ~25% of SBA-approved application dollars went to businesses in low- to moderate-income areas

 - $45 million invested in our communities, including $18 million across our markets to directly support individuals and businesses impacted by COVID-19